Rural Engagement Arts Programme

 You must apply using our online system.
 We will not accept applications in hard copy or by email.

-• All mandatory enclosures associated with your application, must be uploaded to your online application before it is submitted.
-These enclosures are listed on the Attachments page within the online application and are detailed below.
+- All mandatory enclosures associated with your application, must be uploaded to your online application before it is submitted.
+These enclosures are listed on the Attachments page within the online application and are detailed within the programme Guidance Notes.

 Please remember that it is your responsibility to ensure that we receive the application form and uploaded enclosures by the closing time and date.